mcastling/mcastling.github.io/NUItutorials/hello-world.md

 window.Touch += OnWindowTouched;
 ~~~

 Position text in centre of application window.
-Note: the text label will be at least the
-width of the screen if the text label size is not specified.
 The ParentOrigin defines a point
 within the parent views's area.
+Note: The text label will be at least the
+width of the screen if the text label size is not specified.

 ~~~{.cs}
 text.ParentOrigin = ParentOrigin.CenterLeft;